jannicz/svg-icon-sprite/README.md

 }
 ```

-That lets you run it via
+That lets you run the generator via

 ```
 npm run generate:sprite